royal-road/email-scribe/README.md

 <!-- <div align="center"><img src="docs/SSR.png" width="500" alt="SSR Support"></div> -->

-Certainly!
-I'll update the README to include the new props and example.
-Here's an updated version of the README section:

 ## Using as a React Component

 Info: This is the client-side aspect of the editor.
 At the very least, you'll need to implement a server that serves templates and handles image uploads (A fully functional example server is included in git repo of the project, check next section for more details).